 Eyelid problems may reduce the blinking rate, thereby reducing the flow of tears over the eye.
 A vitamin A deficiency may also cause dry eyes.
 There is some evidence that a diet low in omega-3 fatty acids may predispose a person to developing dry eyes.

 Being in a windy environment or in one with dry air can cause temporarily dry eyes.
 Activities that may produce this condition include ones that reduce blinking, such as driving, reading, studying, and working at a computer for a long time.
 Certain types of laser eye surgery may reduce tear production temporarily.

 Blepharitis is an inflammation of the eyelids near the eyelashes.
 It's often (but not always) caused by an infection.
 The inflammation can interfere with the action of the oil-producing meibomian glands, which are located in the eyelids by the lashes.
 Sometimes a problem with these glands is the cause of blepharitis rather than the result.
 In either case, since the oil from the meibomian glands reduces the evaporation of the tear film, without its presence dry eyes may result.
 This increases the chance of conjunctivitis development.

 If you are suffering from chronically dry eyes, it's important to visit a doctor and find out why.
 The problem may be easily solved.
 It may be due to another illness that must be treated, however.

 Preservative-free artificial tears come in single use containers, so using them regularly may become expensive.
 Artificial tears with a preservative are less expensive and a bottle lasts for a longer time.
-As long as the preservative doesn't irritate the eyes they could be a good product to use.
+As long as the preservative doesn't irritate the eyes, they could be a good product to use.
 The product's instructions regarding the frequency of application should be read carefully.
-A doctor or a pharmacist will be able to recommend a suitable product to buy.
+A doctor or a pharmacist should be able to recommend a suitable version of artificial tears.